 Her family had owned a ranch in Tuolumne Meadows for generations before turning it over to the park service.
 She had spent most of her life in the park and knew how lucky she was.
 She then segued into the main part of the program, a chautauqua about the history of Mono Lake as told by Coyote.
 It was a captivating performance.

 I didn’t expect Fish Nugget and Squarepants to stay through the whole thing, but they did.
-Afterwards, they got into a good conversation with a lady sitting next to us about whether or not to finish the trail.
+Afterward, they got into a good conversation with a lady sitting next to us about whether or not to finish the trail.

 Both were at a flex point.
 They’d pushed hard to come this far, and they’d been at it for a long time.
 They wondered if they should push to finish.
 What would people say if they didn’t?
 Summed up, this is what the lady said: